J-F-Liu/crabot/README.md

 | `fetch`   | `url`, `format`                                                                           | Download web pages and convert them to clean Markdown                                                                            |

 Beyond the built-ins, you can add your own **custom CLI tools** and connect **MCP servers** (Stdio or HTTP) to expose their tools — everything is managed in-app and toggleable per session.

+## Context Window & Sessions

+Crabot's most distinctive feature is the explicit context window: every component — preamble, skills, tools, workspace, rules, date — is visible and independently toggleable.
+Requests are append-only, keeping the request prefix stable across turns so the provider's server-side prompt cache is reused.
+The center-pane conversation view also lets you follow the model's chain of thought, which is handy for important tasks.

+To keep context lean, a few habits help:

+- Start a new session when the context fill ratio reaches about 20%~25%, or whenever you start a new topic.
+- For the rare long task that cannot fit a single session, the `renew` tool hands off to a fresh session seeded with a summary of the progress — the task then finishes like a relay race, with the context compressed at each hand-off.
+- The `task` tool is like calling a function in a program: pass a prompt and get the final report back, while the subtask runs in a separate session without polluting the parent context.

 ## Keyboard Shortcuts